-- a.
-The variables ftinh1v-ftinh5v, referring to inheritances received, are not imputed any more in Release 2.3.0 - b.
-The household-level variable referring to income from rent has been renamed from hrentv to hyrentv. - c.
+- c.
 The variable referring to imputed rent from owner occupied housing hirentv is not present any more in Release 2.2.0.
 Users can apply an interest rate of their choice to the gross value of the home homev, in order to impute housing services from owner-occupied homes, or to the difference between homev and the value of the mortgage mortv, in order to impute the notional income accruing to the household owning the house. - d.
-The purchasing power-adjusted variables hnetw\p, hrav\p, hgfinv\p, hnfinv\p, hgtincv\p, which respectively refer to household net worth, gross financial assets, net financial assets and gross household income are not found any more in Release 2.3.0 Users can calculate them quickly by dividing the corresponding nominal magnitudes hnetwv, hrav, hgfinv, hnfinv, hgtincv by the appropriate purchasing power-adjusted exchange rates pppxWXYZ.
+The purchasing power-adjusted variables hnetw_p, hrav_p, hgfinv_p, hnfinv_p, hgtincv_p, which respectively refer to household net worth, gross financial assets, net financial assets and gross household income are not found any more in Release 2.3.0 Users can calculate them quickly by dividing the corresponding nominal magnitudes hnetwv, hrav, hgfinv, hnfinv, hgtincv by the appropriate purchasing power-adjusted exchange rates pppxWXYZ.
 An even more careful calculation could be performed by dividing each component of those aggregates by pppxWXYZ and then summing the purchasing power adjusted components in order to obtain the purchasing power adjusted aggregate. - e.
 The variable ppp, denoting the purchasing power adjustment coefficient, is not included anymore in the wave 1 data.
 It has been replaced by the variables pppxWXYZ, described in Section 3 above.

-There are also a number of differences in the variables between wave 1 and wave 2.
-They are as follows:
+There are also a number of differences in the variables between wave 1 and wave 2 of Release 2.3.0 They are as follows:

-a.
-Wave 2 data include the additional variables riskpref, hprcv, pen11v - penn17v (for descriptions see the variable list).
-The variable riskpref is asked only of the financial respondent,

-- therefore it takes the value -99 (inapplicable) for the remaining observations. - b.
+- a.
+Wave 2 data include the additional variables riskpref, hprcv, pen11v penn17v (for descriptions see the variable list).
+The variable riskpref is asked only of the financial respondent, therefore it takes the value -99 (inapplicable) for the remaining observations. - b.
 The variable insurv, denoting health insurance premiums, is not included in wave 2 any more. - c.
 The variable reading, denoting self-rated reading skills, is not asked of everybody in wave 2, but mostly only of those belonging to the refresher sample.
 As a result, it takes the value -99 (inapplicable), for the remaining observations. - d.
-The individual-level variables denoting amounts held in bank accounts (baccv), bonds (bondv), stocks/shares (stocv), mutual funds (mutfv), contractual savings for housing (contv), whole life insurance (linsv), the total value and own share of business (gbusv and hownbv), the value of cars (carv), ) and the amount of debts (liabv), interest income from bank accounts (ybaccv), interest income from bonds (ybondv), dividends from stocks/shares (ystocv), and interest income and dividends from mutual funds (ymutfv) are not shown in wave 2 because the asset questions refer to the household and not to individuals, which also could be the case in wave 1 (especially if the two partners in a couple had separate finances).
+The individual-level variables denoting amounts held in bank accounts (baccv), bonds (bondv), stocks/shares (stocv), mutual funds (mutfv), contractual savings for housing (contv), whole life insurance (linsv), the total value and own share of business (gbusv and hownbv), the value of cars (carv),) and the amount of debts (liabv), interest income from bank accounts (ybaccv), interest income from bonds (ybondv), dividends from stocks/shares (ystocv), and interest income and dividends from mutual funds (ymutfv) are not shown in wave 2 because the asset questions refer to the household and not to individuals,

+- which as could be the case in wave 1 (especially if the two partners in a couple had separate finances).
 Only the corresponding household-level variables are included in wave 2, and they have the same name as the individual-level ones but with an h added in front (e.g. hbaccv). - e.
 The variable yltcv found in wave 1 and denoting long-term insurance payments has been split into two variables in wave 2: pultv and prtlv, denoting public and private long term insurance payments, respectively. - f.
-The variable pen6v, found in wave 1 and denoting public invalidity and incapacity pension has been consolidated in the variable pen3v in wave 2 that denotes both disability and incapacity pensions. - g.
-The variables ydip, yindv, yohmv, yohbv, and hgtincv denote aspects of gross income in wave 1, whereas they denote net income in wave 2.
-These variables were falsely labelled in previous releases of wave 2 but are now correct in Release 2.3.1.
+The variable pen6v, found in wave 1 and denoting public invalidity and incapacity pension has been consolidated in the variable pen3v in wave 2, that denotes both disability and incapacity pensions.